MattePalm/weather_app/README.md

-this project is not finished!! and the readme is for the current situation and will be updated with the code
+this project is in it's testing phase.

 Weather App 🌦️
 A simple weather app built with Flutter.
 This app is a portfolio project and demonstrates how to use environment variables with .env to keep the API key secure without including it in the GitHub source code.

 Features
-Fetches weather data from a weather API service (e.g., OpenWeatherMap).
+Fetches weather data from a weather API service (OpenWeatherMap).
 Displays weather information based on the user's location.

 Run the following command to install all required Flutter packages: